Jay-Iles/Free-from-the-yoke/Arbiter/Arbiter Relationship.md

 Every family starts at 0.

 ## Changing Favour
-To raise your favour, give the Arbiter one of the surpluses they need for their project (see Arbiter Projects).
+*To raise your favour,* give the Arbiter one of the surpluses they need for their project (see Arbiter Projects).

-To reduce your favour, simply say you're doing so, but your Family's fortunes wane; trigger **Hold Together**.
+*To reduce your favour,* simply say you're doing so.

+*Each time your favour drops,* your Family's fortunes wane; trigger **Hold Together**.

-Each time you ask for the aid of the Arbiter's Hand, your Favour moves one step towards 0 (see Arbiter Characters).
+*Each time you ask for the aid of the Arbiter's Hand,* your Favour moves one step towards 0 (see Arbiter Characters).

 ## Holding Court
 *At the beginning of each season,* the Arbiter calls on each Family of note to serve them.
 Roll +Favour.